ian-IBCIRL/IB-PP5-MVP/docs/testing/TESTING.md

 > Each user story was manually tested in line with intended functionality on both desktop & mobile.
 > As this project was detailed by User Stories, manual testing was sufficient for all code, and met project requirements.
+> Automated testing was also performed with up to 76% coverage overall, according to the coverage [report](/report.txt)
+> I managed to get [automated](#automated-testing) testing to work for most of the models.
 > If the expected outcome appears then a given test will be noted as a pass.
 If it does not then a fail is noted.

 #### Account Registration Tests